CESSProject/doc-v2/consensus-miner/running.md

    Alternatively, you can manually configure an nginx proxy.
 Please avoid using the intermediate proxy provided by the domain service provider.

-2. How do I know if the program is working properly?
+2. How do I know if the program is working properly?</br>

    You can select Chain State in the block explorer.
 Through this method, you can check whether the registration was successful.